thomaslule/twitch-greet-newcomers/README.md

 # twitch-greet-newcomers

-This is a bookmarklet that adds a 👋 emoji just before the name of viewers who talk for the first time in a twitch chat.
+This is a bookmarklet that helps you spot newcomers in your twitch chat by adding a 👋 emoji on their first message.

 To install and use this tool, visit the [project page](https://thomaslule.github.io/twitch-greet-newcomers/).